ggppjj/LibNuclearesWeb/README.md

 * Be AOT compatible.
 * Be generally serialiazable.

-Current usage example, for an app targeting localhost:
+Current usage example, for an app targeting localhost with auto-refresh enabled:
 ```csharp
 using System;
 using System.Threading.Tasks;